edrewitz/firewxpy/FireWxPy_docs.md

 # 2. Retrieving the NWS Days 4-7 NDFD Gridded Data
    Function: `get_NWS_NDFD_extended_grid_data(directory_name, parameter)`

-The `get_NWS_NDFD_extended_grid_data(directory_name, parameter)` is used to retrieve the NWS Forecast data for days 4-7, otherwise known as the extended forecast period.
+This function is used to retrieve the NWS Forecast data for days 4-7, otherwise known as the extended forecast period.
 In order for the function to work properly, the user is required to pass in **two** string values.

 1) The first string value `directory_name` is the path in the URL on the NWS FTP server website.
 Please see above for all the paths in the proper syntax.
 The user must end the url with a forward slash '/' in order for the function to work properly.
 2) The second string value is the weather element (also known as the forecast `parameter`) the user wishes to download.
 Here is an example: If the user wants to download the maximum temperature grids, the user must pass a string value of `ds.maxt.bin` as that is the filename for the maximum temperature grids.